 TWO-PHASE IMMERSION COOLING

-We provides an industry-leading cooling technology for the modern cloud applications, like AI (Artificial Intelligence) and ML (Machines Learning).
+We provide an industry-leading cooling technology for the modern cloud applications, such as AI (Artificial Intelligence) and ML (Machines Learning).
 Wiwynn’s advanced cooling technologies cover a broad range of our lives.

 The Next-Level Cooling Solution: Saving 90% Cooling Energy

 No extra power usage from fans and much less from air condition

 - Power DensityTank-based two-phase immersion cooling requires no fans, the component deployment can be a lot closer, and heat dissipation is much faster from phase change of fluid.
 Cooling capability is therefore much better compare to air cooling to achieve higher power density.